avdpunks/avdpunks.github.io/_posts/2022-04-13-AVDxWhatIsRTT.markdown

 - Analyze your network traffic flow and find network components or hops that need to be upgraded or optimized.
 - Follow the proxy server guidelines for AVD (see above).
 - Inform your user to update the AVD client to the latest version when a notice appears.
 There is no option to force an upgrade.
+Here you can download the latest client: [https://aka.ms/avdclient](https://aka.ms/avdclient)

 Stay tuned, I think something will come up in the next few days.